heatherlongail/Skyrim-DSilHand/Docs/DSilHand/Dialogues/Md/DSilHand_M40CompConspiracy.md

 **Player**: And do you know where is it?

-**Fjol** (*Puzzled 60*): To be fair, I don't know yet...
-We have been investigating for decades where it may be.
-Some clues, but no confirmation...
+**Fjol** (*Puzzled 60*): To be honest, I don't know yet.
+We've spent years investigating where it could be.
+There's some clues, but no confirmation...

 ``Data\Sound\Voice\DawnOfTheSilverHand.esp\MaleEvenTonedAccented\DSilHand_M_DSilHand_M40FG__0002EF5A_1.xwm``